PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 POLIO VACCINE INJURY ATTORNEY

-At DuPont and Blumenstiel, our vaccine injury attorneys in Dublin, Ohio work tirelessly to pursue justice on behalf of our clients and their families.
+At DuPont and Blumenstiel, our vaccine injury attorneys work tirelessly to pursue justice on behalf of our clients and their families.
 We represent vaccine injury clients throughout the United States.

-The NVICP has created a table which lists the criteria one must meet for the injury or adverse reaction to be considered a “Table Injury”.
-One group of vaccines which are presumed to have caused certain injuries or adverse reactions are vaccines containing the polio live virus.
-We will discuss the injuries and adverse reactions which these vaccines have caused, and we will review the requirements one must meet for an injury or adverse reaction to be considered a “Table Injury” under the NVICP.
+The NVICP has created a table which lists the criteria one must meet for an injury or adverse reaction to be considered a “Table Injury”.
+Vaccines containing the polio live virus are on this table and are presumed to cause certain injuries and adverse reactions.
+We will discuss these, as well as review the requirements one must meet for an injury or adverse reaction to be considered a “Table Injury", below.

 FREE VACCINE CASE EVALUATION